-As at 31st December 2017 the Capital Adequacy Ratio was 22,97%.
+As at 31st December 2018 the Capital Adequacy Ratio was 43,68%.

-During 2017, the Company extended its license with the investment service of Dealing on Own Account.
-As a result, as at 31 December 2017, the Company was subject to a minimum Pillar I capital adequacy ratio of 8%, plus additional capital buffers.
+During 2018, the Company extended its license with the investment service of Dealing on Own Account.
+As a result, as at 31 December 2018, the Company was subject to a minimum Pillar I capital adequacy ratio of 8%, plus additional capital buffers.
 In particular,

-- The Company is subject to a capital conservation buffer of 1,25% as per the transitional implementation provisions for buffers. - Since the Company has not yet been exempted by the Central Bank of Cyprus ("CBC") from the requirement to maintain an institution-specific Countercyclical Capital Buffer ("CCyB") for the year 2017.
-Nevertheless, the institution-specific CCyB of the Company as at the reporting date was 0%. - The Company is also subject to a systemic risk buffer of 1% for its exposures to Estonia, if any, in response to the decision of the Cyprus Macroprudential Authority for the capital buffers (i.e. CBC) to adopt, via reciprocity, a macroprudential measure adopted by the relevant Estonian authority.
-It should be noted that the Company as at 31/12/2017 had no exposure(s) to Estonia, thus no systemic risk buffer was required.
+- The Company is subject to a capital conservation buffer of 1,875% as per the transitional implementation provisions for buffers. - It is subject to maintain an institution-specific Countercyclical Capital Buffer ("CCyB") for the year 2018.
+However, the CCyB of the Company as at the reporting date was 0%. - The Company is also subject to a systemic risk buffer of 1% for its exposures to Estonia, if any, in response to the decision of the Cyprus Macroprudential Authority for the capital buffers (i.e. CBC) to adopt, via reciprocity, a macroprudential measure adopted by the relevant Estonian authority.
+It should be noted that the Company as at 31/12/2018 had no exposure(s) to Estonia, thus no systemic risk buffer was required.

-Consequently, as at the reference date, the Company's overall minimum capital requirement was 9,25%.
+Consequently, as at the reference date, the Company's overall minimum capital requirement was 9,875%.

-The Company's actual capital adequacy ratio for the year ended 31 December 2017 was above the minimum requirement, as indicated by the table in ANNEX I.
+The Company's actual capital adequacy ratio for the year ended 31 December 2018 was above the minimum requirement.